SACHSTech/Java-Style-Guide/README.md

 # Java Style Guide
-_A reference on house Java coding style for ICS3U and ICS4U students at St. Augustine CHS in Markham, Ontario, Canada._

 ## Introduction
-This document explains how we format and write Java programs in our courses.
-Consistent style makes code easier to read, debug, and share.
+This is a reference on house Java coding style for ICS3U and ICS4U students at St. Augustine CHS in Markham, Ontario, Canada.

+Code style conventions often differ depending on the organization, team, or codebase you’re working in.
+Professional developers are expected to observe and respect the conventions of the project they join, even if they personally prefer a different style.
+Here at St. Augustine CHS, this guide defines our standard.
+Follow it consistently so your code looks professional, readable, and familiar to anyone else in the class.

 - ICS3U Students: Use this guide as you begin programming.
 - ICS4U Students: Use this as a refresher and note special conventions when we begin **Object-Oriented Programming (OOP)**.